Thinking about buying a toaster oven? Or perhaps you’d just like to know more about cooking & heating times for yours.

-As convection ovens are more effective, it’s often recommend that you reduce the temperature dial by 25 degrees.
+As convection ovens are more effective, it’s often recommended that you reduce the temperature setting by 25 degrees.

 If you’re wondering about which toaster ovens are great choices for your money – but you’ve got a budget – check out my great post with the best values in toaster ovens under $50.

 One of the absolutely best products I’ve had the pleasure to own is the Cuisinart TOA-60 toaster oven and air fryer.
 It’s what I used to cook the wonderful and delicious foods you see in the pictures here.